singlestore-labs/singlestore-and-github-actions-demo/readme.md

 # SingleStore and GitHub Actions Demo - Databases and DevOps

-This guide shows you workflow examples that configure a service container using the Docker Hub SingleStore image.
+ This guide shows you workflow examples that configure SingleStore using GitHub Actions.
 The workflow runs a script that connects to the SingleStore service, creates a table, and then populates it with data.
 To test that the workflow creates and populates the SingleStore table, the script prints the data from the table to the console.

 ## 1. Prepare your environment

 Before we can start writing code, we need to make sure that your environment is